 This guide is for merchants taking payments through Sprinklr Service, and for solution providers and Sprinklr Partner Program members deploying Sprinklr for clients.
-It covers how Shuttle adds PCI-compliant payment capture to Sprinklr — multi-PSP, works across voice and digital channels, and fits alongside AI++ without rebuilding your case routing.
+It covers how Shuttle adds PCI-compliant payment capture to a Sprinklr operation today, and exactly what that involves.

 The Payment Gap in Sprinklr